Native to boreal and arctic forests, lingonberries are close cousins to cranberries.

 Blackberries are rugged.
 In the wild, they grow best near creeks, in alluvial soil.
 Blackberries can be grown in containers, as long as they are at least 5 gallons in size.
 Blackberries can be grown in poor soil and will transform an empty lot into a fruit-producing thicket, left unchecked.
 Blackberries do best in raised beds where drainage and weeds are more easily controlled.
 To plant your blackberries, follow these tips for the best results:

 Pollination is critical for fruit production.
 If blackberries are being grown indoors, hand-pollination will be needed.
 To hand-pollinate, simply take a fine paintbrush or Q-tip and touch each flower repeatedly every day until the flower begins to turn brown.
-To protect your outdoor pollinators and other beneficial insects, avoid using chemical pesticides during bloom.
+To protect your outdoor pollinators and other beneficial insects, avoid using chemical pesticides during bloom time.

-Blackberry pruning & training
+Blackberry pruning and training

 Like other cane berries, blackberries are very low-maintenance once established.
 After a cane has produced fruit, it can be removed.
 This cuts down on the thicket effect and it encourages the root system to generate new canes that will produce even more fruit.